CharleRoger/ChemicalPropulsion/README.md

 ### Engine changes
 Monopropellant engines and tanks have a choice of two propellants: HTP which is cheap and available at the beginning of career mode, and Hydrazine which is unlocked later and more expensive but yields a significantly higher specific impulse.
 Solid rockets have a similar progression from PBAN to the slightly more performant HTPB.

-Bipropellant engines are categorised into one of six types with fixed mixture ratios:
+Bipropellant engines are categorised into particular fuel-oxidizer combinations with fixed mixture ratios:
 - Keroxide:
   - 1 Kerosene / 3 HTP
 - Ammonilox: